Flotomate/product_docs/source/package-deployment/sp-manage-computer-group.rst

 -  In whatever way you select Computers, they all become part of the group.
-The manual and automatic methods of selection are similar to the ones used for adding Computers to an :doc:`Endpoint Scope <configuring-endpoint-scope>`.
+The manual and automatic methods of selection are similar to the ones used for adding Computers to an :doc:`Endpoint Scope <configure-endpoint-scope>`.

 -  Add the Computers and click on **Create** to save the group.